RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Pouring Estimation and Control

 The second component loss term, $L_{aux}$, acts as a strong constraint on \eqref{eq:loss_1} to prevent \eqref{eq:loss_1} from being exploited during gradient descent and producing zero values for all the predicted weights.
+This loss term ensures that at any given timestep, $t_{rand}$, the sum of the predicted weights $\Delta\hat{w}$ in all previous $h=0.1$s time windows, should be equal to the ground truth weight at that timestep, $w_{t_{rand}}$.
+The timestep $t_{rand}$ is randomly selected for each iteration during the training process.
+We specifically choose $t_{rand}$ to be randomly selected rather than calculated for all time steps to maintain computational efficiency.

+To ensure (\ref{eq:loss_2}) is a differentiable operation, we first round float time indices $t_f$ to its upper integer bound $t_u$ and lower integer bound $t_l$, and then linearly interpolate between $w_{t_l}$ and $w_{t_u}$ to obtain the weight at $t_f$, for example, to obtain the weight at t = 100.2 (i.e., 1.002 seconds), we interpolate between $w_{100}$ and $w_{101}$.
+This interpolation allows the gradient to flow through backpropagation.

-The remaining component loss terms, $L_{p1}$ and $L_{p2}$, act as penalty losses to ensure that $O_S$ and $O_E$ are not artificially low or changing too rapidly.
-Detail of these loss terms is provided in Appendix~\ref{appendix:pwp_loss}.
+To ensure that $O_S$ and $O_E$ are not artificially low values, we also add two penalty losses, $L_{p1}$ and $L_{p2}$, as follows:

+Based on a frame-by-frame analysis of pouring videos for each substance, the minimum delay $O_{min}$ between when the poured substance initially leaves the container and eventually contacts the collecting cup is 0.15s.
+Since it is physically impossible for $O_S$ and $O_E$ to be shorter than this minimum delay, we define $L_{p1}$ to penalize $O_S$ and $O_E$ that are less than $O_{min}=0.15$s during training.
+Here we apply a soft constraint to allow flexibility in the model's predictions, especially for predicting $O_S$ and $O_E$ during the period before the starting of pouring and after the ending of pouring, when there is no substance poured out.
+Additionally, we reason that the time it takes for the substance to reach the collecting cup should not vary significantly between adjacent timesteps.
+Thus, $L_{p2}$ is used to penalize the cases where there is a large discrepancy between the $O_E$ predicted from one window and the $O_S$ predicted from the following window.